hekmon/vigixporter/README.md

 The debian package has a systemd unit ready to be used: `vigixporter.service`.
 It reads its environment variables from the `/etc/default/vigixporter` file.

-Once configured, start (and activated at startup) with: `systemctl enable --now vigixporter.service`.
+Once configured, start (and activate for next boots) with: `systemctl enable --now vigixporter.service`.
 Then check the logs with `systemctl status vigixporter.service` or `journalctl -f -u vigixporter.service`.

 ## Pushed metrics